CumulusNetworks/docs/content/cumulus-linux-59/System-Configuration/Authentication-Authorization-and-Accounting/User-Accounts.md

 cumulus@switch:~$ nv set system security password-hardening expiration-warning 5
 ```

-The following example commands prevent usernames as passwords and sets the number of times you can reuse a password to 20:
+The following example commands allow usernames as passwords and sets the number of times you can reuse a password to 20:

 ```
-cumulus@switch:~$ nv set system security password-hardening reject-user-passw-match enabled cumulus@switch:~$ nv set system security password-hardening history-cnt 20
+cumulus@switch:~$ nv set system security password-hardening reject-user-passw-match disabled cumulus@switch:~$ nv set system security password-hardening history-cnt 20
 ```